Vector | WA

 Algorithmic authorship

 Scores, tiers, and momentum indicators in Vector | WA are produced by algorithm, not by a human analyst.
 No human writes or reviews individual bill scores before they appear on the site.
 Bill summaries on each bill page are generated by a large language model from the bill’s official text and metadata, also without individual human review.
+Summaries may be incomplete or contain errors.
+Always confirm anything you rely on against the official bill text, which is linked on every bill page.
 The underlying bill text and procedural record come directly from the Washington State Legislature.

 A trajectory score is a signal about where a bill is likely heading based on its procedural record.
 It is not a prediction, a guarantee, or a probability in the strict statistical sense.
 Bills with identical scores can and do reach different outcomes.
 Vector | WA makes no representation that any score will correspond to any particular legislative result.